 [011] 173.6, change “For an AP, indicates support for receiving an MPDU that contains a BSR Control subfield.
 For a non- AP STA, indicates support for generating an MPDU that contains a BSR Control subfield.” to “For an AP, indicates support for receiving a frame that contains a BSR Control subfield.
 For a non- AP STA, indicates support for generating a frame that contains a BSR Control subfield.”

+[RS: “that contains” is cumbersome.
+Change to “For an AP, indicates support for receiving a frame with a BSR Control subfield.
+For a non-AP STA, indicates support for generating a frame with a BSR Control subfield.”]

 [012] 173.51, change “Indicates support for receiving an MPDU that contains an OM Control subfield.” to “Indicates support for receiving a frame that contains an OM Control subfield.”

+[RS: “that contains” is cumbersome.
+Change to “Indicates support for receiving a frame with an OM Control subfield.”]

 [013] 174.58, change “For an AP, indicates support for receiving an MPDU that contains a BQR Control subfield.
 For a non- AP STA, indicates support for generating an MPDU that contains a BQR Control subfield.” to “For an AP, indicates support for receiving a frame that contains a BQR Control subfield.
 For a non- AP STA, indicates support for generating a frame that contains a BQR Control subfield.”

+[RS: “that contains” is cumbersome.
+Change to “For an AP, indicates support for receiving a frame with a BQR Control subfield.
+For a non-AP STA, indicates support for generating a frame with a BQR Control subfield.”]

 [014] 270.26, change “Transmission of an MPDU by an HE RD initiator that contains a CAS Control subfield with the RDG/More PPDU subfield equal to 1 indicates that the duration indicated by the Duration/ID field is available for the RD response burst and RD initiator final PPDU (if present).” to “Transmission of a frame by an HE RD initiator that contains a CAS Control subfield with the RDG/More PPDU subfield equal to 1 indicates that the duration indicated by the Duration/ID field is available for the RD response burst and RD initiator final PPDU (if present).”

+[RS: accepted]

 [015] 271.24, change “Transmitting a control response frame aggregated with other MPDUs with the RDG/More PPDU subfield set to 0” to “Transmitting a control response frame aggregated with other frames with the RDG/More PPDU subfield set to 0”

+[RS: accepted]

 [016] 299.24, change “A received PPDU that is an inter-BSS PPDU is an SRG PPDU if BSSID information from an MPDU of the PPDU is correctly received and the bit in the SRG Partial BSSID Bitmap field which corresponds to the numerical value of BSSID[39:44] is set to 1.” to “A received PPDU that is an inter-BSS PPDU is an SRG PPDU if BSSID information from a frame of the PPDU is correctly received and the bit in the SRG Partial BSSID Bitmap field which corresponds to the numerical value of BSSID[39:44] is set to 1.”

+[RS: accepted]

 [017] 299.28, change